-- Fiscally attractive for employer: the cash benefit is deductible from the profit
+- fiscally attractive for the employer: the cash benefit is deductible from the profit.

 Disadvantages of shares and certificates

 In addition to paying out SARs, companies can also choose similar rewards.
-The most famous form is the issuance of shares to employees.
+The best known form is the issuance of shares to employees.
 However, there are drawbacks to this.

-This gives employees the right to vote in the general meeting, which is often undesirable for the board.
+It gives employees the right to vote at the general meeting, which is often undesirable for the board.

-Shares without voting rights deprive the employee of the right to vote in the general meeting, but does not deprive the employee of the right to attend the meeting and speak there.
+Shares without voting rights deprive the employee of the right to vote at the general meeting, but do not deprive the employee of the right to attend the meeting and speak there.

-Issuing certificates through a foundation limits the above rights and only provides financial participation for employees in the company.
+Issuing certificates through a foundation limits the above rights and only provides the employees with financial participation in the company.
 Nevertheless, many formalities and costs are involved, such as establishing a trust office foundation and drawing up trust conditions.
 As a result, certificates are often unattractive to employers.

-In addition, the trust office foundation is not legally known outside the Dutch legal system, and potential foreign buyers are often wary of unknown constructions.
+In addition, the trust office foundation is not a known legal concept outside the Dutch legal system, and potential foreign buyers are often wary of unknown structures.

 Legal advice on SARs

 All in all, the payment of Stock Appreciation Rights is a tax-efficient option for companies to reward and retain their employees without loss of control.
-At Viotta we are specialized in agreements such as Stock Appreciation Rights.
+At Viotta we specialise in agreements such as Stock Appreciation Rights.
 We will gladly advise you.